 Office 365 ProPlus Deployment Guide: Articles for planning, deploying, and managing Office ProPlus 365 in an enterprise environment.

-Preferred Practices for Office 365 ProPlus Deployment: Recommended guidance for discovery of applications, deployment preferred practices, channel management, and reporting to provide Office 365 customers with a consistent Office 365 ProPlus deployment experience.
+Best practices guide for deploying Office 365 ProPlus in the enterprise: Recommended guidance for discovery of applications, deployment preferred practices, channel management, and reporting to provide Office 365 customers with a consistent Office 365 ProPlus deployment experience.

 Content roadmap for Office compatibility: A guide to the articles, downloads, scripts, and videos that help IT Professionals assess Office 365 ProPlus compatibility.